parap/todo/Readme.md

 - add amount of completed points per day, progress bar.
 - add revolver tasks;

-- allow to hide/display every panel;
+- allow hide & display panels;
 - force completed normal items to be auto-archived in one day after completion???

 - on edit click - focus edit field, select it's content.
 On 'escape' click close it without save.

 =============== DONE ====================

+- fix statistic:  ∞% ∞% ∞%  in final percentage for single completed item

 - internationalize it (add Russian templates and transcripts)
 - add translations, in particular to Russian.